-The Company utilizes one primary supplier to manufacture each of its products and product candidates.
-In February 2008, the Company entered into an agreement with a second supplier of Acetadote.
-The agreement for the second supplier expires in February 2013.
+The Company utilizes one supplier to manufacture each of its products and product candidates.
 Although there are a limited number of manufacturers of pharmaceutical products, management believes that they could utilize other suppliers to manufacture their prescription products on comparable terms.
 A change in suppliers, any problems with such manufacturing operations or capacity, or contract disputes with the suppliers, however, could cause a delay in manufacturing and a possible loss of sales, which would adversely affect operating results.

 The Company's manufacturing and supply agreements with the manufacturers of its products contain minimum purchase obligations.
-These obligations require the Company to purchase approximately \$2.8 million during 2009, \$3.1 million during 2010 and \$2.4 million during 2011.
-Beginning in October 2011 and continuing through the life of the agreement, which expires in 2021, one of the manufacturing and supply agreements requires minimum purchases of not less than 65% of the average purchases in each of the three immediately preceding annual periods.
-The Company met its purchase obligations for 2008 under these agreements.
+These obligations require the Company to purchase approximately \$2.3 million during 2008, \$2.6 million during 2009, \$2.9 million during 2010, and \$2.4 million during 2011.
+Beginning in October 2011 and continuing through the life of the agreement, which expires in

+2021, one of the manufacturing and supply agreements requires minimum purchases of not less than 65% of the average purchases in each of the three immediately preceding annual periods.
+The Company met its purchase obligations for 2007 under these agreements.